jimhigson/oboe.js/writing/main/5_Implementation.md

 Running the tests
 -----------------

 ![**Relationship between various files and test libraries** *other half of sketch from notebook*](images/placeholder.png)

+The Grunt task runner was used to automate routine tasks such as executing the tests and building.
+Unit and component tests run automatically whenever a source file changed.
+The integration tests are not run in this way because they intentionally simulate slow transfers and take some time to run.
+This is a small, tightly focused project so the majority of time programming is spent refactoring already working code.
+Running tests on save provides quick feedback so that mistakes are found as soon as they are made.
+Agile practitioners emphasise the importance of tests that execute quickly [@cleancode P314, T9], the 220 unit and component tests run in less than a second so discovering mistakes is near instant.
+If the "content of any medium is always another medium” [@media p8], we might say that the content of programming is the program that is realised by its execution.
+A Painter always sees the image as they paint but a programmer will usually not see the execution as they program.
+By closing this gap between the medium and the message the cost of small experimentation is very low and I feel my programming becomes more exploitative and expressive.

 The tests are Grunt Javascript task runner, Karma.
 Spec files.
 Naming to separate into unit, component and integration tests.
 Watch source files and run unit and component tests on every save - all but integration which are too slow and run on demand.
 Automatically also testing the built size of the library.
-A small, focussed prorject like this one has much more rewriting than writing and is helpful mostly when making small refactorings, can see instantly if the new code is valid.
+A small, tightly focused pprojectlike this one has much more rewriting than writing and is helpful mostly when making small refactorings, can see instantly if the new code is valid.
 Also useful to keep an eye on the size of Oboe to qualify as a micro-library on a line-by-line basis.

 Grunt start test server when integration tests are needed.
 Because both are node, creating the test server as a Grunt plugin is quite a simple undertaking.

 Run integration tests against built package.
 Because the internals are not accessible once built it is not possible to run fine-grained tests that assert individual units.

 Packaging as a single distributable file
 ----------------------------------------